otaviojr/gipcamviewer/README.md

 # GIpCamViewer
-A simple GTK3 IP camera viewer for Gnome
+A simple Gnome GTK3 IP camera viewer for linux

 # Cameras Support
 Camera support is done through lua drivers.
 At the present moment only foscam cameras are supported.